AleMadLei/sdc-styleguide-ai-assisted/LLM.md

 ## Project structure

 This environment runs on top of DDev.
+Any drush or composer commands need to run like `ddev drush ...` or `ddev composer ...`

 ## Coding standards